UltimateHG/ultimatehg.github.io/_articles/0015_ecsc2023_knife_party.md

 ## Foreword

 I participated in ECSC 2023 as a guest team as part of Team Singapore with NUS Greyhats.
 The competition was quite chaotic due to many factors but in the end it was still a fun competitions thanks to all the interesting compeititors.
-This was a live-in-venue competition in Hamar, Norway so I was lucky to get a free holiday in the middle of my school term as well :)
+This was a live on-site competition in Hamar, Norway so I was lucky enough to get a free holiday in the middle of my school term as well :)

 I mainly did the pwn challenges relating to the stack because I'm not very good at heap pwn, so I left it up to my teammate.